alexdrivas/tab_limiter/README.md

 # 📑 Tab Limiter - Chrome Extension

-A professional Chrome extension that helps you manage browser tabs by setting a maximum limit and preventing tab overload.
+A Chrome extension that helps you manage browser tabs by setting a maximum limit and preventing tab overload.
 Perfect for productivity, performance optimization, and maintaining focus.

 ![Tab Limiter](icons/icon.svg)